LairdCP/LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

  This tutorial will show you how to integrate the LWB5+ Dongle on an i.MX 8M Plus Yocto platform.
+To watch video tutorial, click [here](https://youtu.be/Fo51VTsuSb4).

 ## Required Tools